usds/equity_practice/README.md

 # Your Equity Toolkit for Project Delivery
 Are you interested in advancing your team's equity-centered practices?
-This guided set of tools was created to encourage you and your team in the adoption of practices that improve equity delivery with our agency partners.
+This guided set of tools was created to support you and your team in the adoption of practices that improve equity delivery with our agency partners.

 ## TL;DR -- Here for the Equity Toolkit Soft Launch?